Radio equipment list (REL)

-The Radio Equipment List (REL) is an Industry Canada publication, listing radio equipment which has been certified for use in Canada.
+The Radio Equipment List (REL) is an Innovation, Science and Economic Development Canada publication, listing radio equipment which has been certified for use in Canada.

 The frequency range of equipment approved under some specifications may be beyond the frequency range of a specific application.
 Frequency assignments are controlled by the Department through the licensing process.